 Meaningful Name: His Yoshi partner in The Thousand Year Door is called 'Scrap'.
 There are two reasons why: the first one is because he's a small fighter, the second is because he's a scrap of paper.

-In Crystal his shiny Koffing is nicknamed 'Methane' because it's blue *
+In Crystal his shiny Koffing is nicknamed 'Methane' because it's blue note as a result of being shiny, a gas, and explosive note it recently learned Selfdestruct.

 Million to One Chance: In his Pokémon Crystal LP, he encounters a Shiny Koffing, and even states the odds of finding said Pokémon (1/8192).
 What makes it coincidental was that he stated that he wanted a Koffing for his team before said Shiny appeared.